 Location: Norman Island

-We dropped anchor a little after noon and ate lunch: Kraft mac n’ cheese and hot dogs.
-You either hate it or you love it.
-After lunch, we grabbed our snorkel gear and dinghied over to the caves on Norman Island and we spent a couple hours exploring.
+We dropped anchor a little afternoon and ate lunch: Kraft mac n’ cheese and hot dogs.
+You either hate it, or you love it.
+After lunch, we grabbed our snorkel gear and dinghied over to the caves on Norman Island, and we spent a couple of hours exploring.
 There were some squid and octopus sightings as well as many reef fish.
-Those of us in the rescue course will get our exams back tonight (cross your fingers we all passed) and then we have the rest of the night off.
+Those of us in the rescue course will get our exams back tonight (cross your fingers we all passed), and then we have the rest of the night off.
 We’ll likely stay up late playing cards or watching a movie.
 In the morning, we’re off to Sandy Spit for a little more adventuring.